virtualizebrief/virtualizebrief/readme.md

 # :walking: Michael Wood
 - Father of five.
 - Husband of one.
-- Citrix expert in virtualization, Microsoft Certified Systems Engineer, Google Cloud Architect and much more working in the IT arena to make life better for humans.
+- Citrix expert in virtualization, Microsoft Certified Systems Engineer, Google Cloud Architect and much more working in the IT arena to make life better for people.

 <!--